Gabriel-Yap/split-and-settle/README.md

-# Split & Settle 모임 — Split without the stress
+# Split & Settle — Split without the stress

 A friendly bill-splitting app built with React + Vite.
 No awkward conversations, no mental math.